×

 Committed Nursing Faculty

-An Accredited Nursing Program
+An Accredited Nursing Concentration

 The University of Providence is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU) and the Montana Board of Nursing (MBN).
 In addition, all baccalaureate and master’s degree programs at the University of Providence are accredited by the Commission on Collegiate Nursing Education (CCNE).